The Best Sustainable Design from FW20 Fashion Month So Far

 But making ethical fashion part of your wardrobe doesn’t mean that you have to spend a lot of money.
 In fact, shopping fair trade fashion is one of the easiest sustainable practices.
 All it takes is a slight change in your purchasing habits.
 You can stick to your budget while knowing that you are empowering real people.

 The hard thing about the fashion industry is that there is no universal fair trade certificate.
 No government agency checks that every step in the process follows fair trade and ethical guidelines.
-Instead, you have to figure out which brands follow fair trade fashion standards.
-But that’s where BUHO comes in.
+But there are a few good ones out there that we use as cornerstones to determine a brand's sustainability practice.
+We vet all of our brands through the B Corp Directory, Good on You, Sustainable Apparel Coalition, Ellen MacArthur Foundation, and the World Fair Trade Association.
+Our main goal at BUHO is to make it easy for you to shop consciously, taking the research out of it.
 We make sure that all of our brands stick with our promise of ethical and sustainable fashion.
-So all you have to do is pick out your favorites, feel good, and look even better.
+So all you have to do is pick out your favorites, feel good, and look great.